Higher direct images of snc ideal sheaves: Introduction

 \subsection{Acknowledgements}

-I would like to thank Jarod Alper, Chi-yu Cheng, Kristin DeVleming, Gabriel Dorfsman-Hopkins, Max Lieblich, Takumi Murayama, Karl Schwede and Tuomas Tajakka for helpful conversations, and my advisor S\'andor Kov\'acs for proposing the problem of extending results \cref{thm:cr-hdi-struct} to pairs and for many valuable suggestions.
+I would like to thank Jarod Alper, Chi-yu Cheng, Kristin DeVleming, Gabriel Dorfsman-Hopkins, Max Lieblich, Takumi Murayama, Karl Schwede and Tuomas Tajakka for helpful conversations, multiple anonymous reviewers for useful feedback and my advisor S\'andor Kov\'acs for proposing the problem of extending results \cref{thm:cr-hdi-struct} to pairs and for many valuable suggestions.